bacalhau-project/bacalhau/docs/running-node/networking.md

 :::tip

-You can use the `--host` flag to restrict network access to the REST api.
+You can use the `--host` flag to restrict network access to the REST API.

 :::